Abmadamned/Abmadamned/README.md

 - 💞️ I’m looking to collaborate on learning projects.

-- 📫 How to reach me is via email madamba.jarl@gmail.com
+- 📫 How to reach me is via email madamba.jarl@gmail.com or jarlleander.madamba@tup.edu.ph

 I also like to play games and watch movies and Kdramas as well as listening to Kpop!